 Since its release, WCAG 2.0 has become the international standard for web accessibility.
 Many governments worldwide require compliance with the guidelines – specifically WCAG 2.0 AA – as a minimum requirement for web accessibility.

-There is a common misconception in the digital and web development community that WCAG 2.0 is no longer applicable and that web developers should only focus on complying with the newer versions, such as WCAG 2.1 and 2.2.
+There is a common misconception in the digital and web development community that WCAG 2.0 is no longer applicable and that web developers should only focus on complying with the newer versions, such as WCAG 2.1 and now 2.2.

 We likely will, or should, see some updates to these regulations to recognize the updated version as the minimum standard for website and digital compliance, but as with any proposed rulemaking, this will undoubtedly take time – perhaps several years.
+The recently published notice of proposed rulemaking by the DOJ references WCAG 2.1 AA as the recognized standard.
+Whether the next or final drafts from the DOJ are updated to reference WCAG 2.2 is very much to be determined.

-Therefore, if your team has a solid digital accessibility plan in place or is planning a website audit soon, WCAG 2.2 will not substantially impact your progress to date or a project audit you have designed.
+Therefore, if your team has a solid digital accessibility plan or is planning a website audit soon, WCAG 2.2 will not substantially impact your progress to date or a project audit you have designed.

 Highlights of WCAG 2.2: What’s new in 2.2?